leo-pfeiffer/epi-sim/app/app/app/pages/markdown/help.md

    probability for vaccinated individuals is reduced to `P_INFECT * (1 - RRR) = 0.2 * (1 - 0.5) = 0.1`.

+You can also download the simulation results as a CSV file by clicking the button at the bottom of the control bar.

 ## Epidemic curves
 ![Help curves >](/assets/img/help-curves.png)